dr-crunch/nullification-loops/README.md

 The matter was referred to the Joint Committee on Public Petitions and the Ombudsmen on multiple occasions.

-The MEP list already seems well established as being futile communications: looking into the EU potential of oversight, is oversight merely hypothetical.
-What is it?
+The MEP list already seems well established as being futile communications: looking into the EU stadards of accountability, is this oversight merely hypothetical —what is it?
 How are motions forwarded, bills passed, charters ratified?

 Here are the named members of EU Parliament who can be considered in breach of both their national duties and union benefits.

-It persists until a body with recognised legal authority —domestic court or the Court of Justice of the European Union— compels the completion of the decision function.
+It persists until a body with recognised legal authority (e.g. Irish High Court or the Court of Justice of the European Union) compels the completion of the decision function.
 The impasse is structural, not episodic.